 I’ve settled on the Powergen Dual Port Car Charger (model PGCHCAR42A-WH), and it’s small and light enough that I just keep one in my camera bag as well as keeping one in my personal car.
 There are a couple of things that make this one stand out from most of the others.

 The first is right there in the name.
-This is a dual charger, which means it has two USB slots and you can charge two devices at once.
+This is a dual charger, which means it has two USB slots, so you can charge two devices at once.

 The second is that this is more powerful than your average car charger.
 Most car chargers kick out 2.4 amps.
 But this one puts out up to 4.2 amps.
 A lot of devices don’t need that much, but it also means you can charge two 2.1 amp devices (like iPads) at once.